EdnaZhang-743/SplitEasy/README.md

 steering the architecture decisions (separating logic from UI, using integer cents, the greedy matching approach, where shared types should live) and reviewing/running the output at each step rather than accepting it blindly.
-I used Vite to scaffold the project, TypeScript in strict mode for type safety, and Vitest for testing, all standard tooling rather than anything AI-specific.
+I used Vite to scaffold the project, TypeScript in strict mode for type safety, and Vitest for testing — all standard tooling rather than anything AI-specific.

 **3. What assumptions did you make, given the brief was vague?**
-- Expenses are split evenly by default, but a user can deselect specific people from an expense (e.g., one person didn't have the dessert).
-The brief only required "shared across the group" as a minimum, so I treated full-group sharing as the default with per-expense overrides as the natural next step.
+- Expenses are split evenly by default, but a user can deselect specific people from an expense (e.g., one person didn't have the dessert) — the brief only required "shared across the group" as a minimum, so I treated full-group sharing as the default with per-expense overrides as the natural next step.
-- No persistence (localStorage/backend).
-The brief only asked for a working frontend demo, and adding storage felt like scope beyond the 4-hour budget without being asked.
-  State resets on reload; this is the first thing I'd add given more time.
+- State persists to localStorage so a session survives a page refresh, since losing the whole group on an accidental reload felt like it would undermine trust in the tool more than the added complexity was worth.
-- No currency conversion or multi-currency support.
-Assumed a single shared currency per group, which covers the stated trip/dinner use case.
+- No currency conversion or multi-currency support — assumed a single shared currency per group, which covers the stated trip/dinner use case.
-- Removing a person also removes their involvement from expenses, rather than leaving dangling references, since silently wrong balances would undermine the "heart of the task."
+- People can't be removed once they're referenced by an existing expense (as payer or participant) — removal is blocked with an explanation rather than allowed to either rewrite history or leave dangling references, since silently wrong balances would undermine the "heart of the task."

 **4. If you had another day, what would you add or improve?**
-- Persist state to localStorage (or a backend) so a session survives a refresh.
 - Support unequal/custom splits (e.g., exact amounts or percentages per person), not just even splits among selected participants.
-- Add a "mark as settled" action so a transaction can be checked off once paid in real life, without deleting the underlying expense history.
 - Add a CSV/share export of the final settlement so the summary can be sent to the group outside the app.
 - Expand test coverage to the UI layer (component/interaction tests), not just the settlement logic.
+- Sync to a real backend instead of localStorage, so a group can be shared and updated across multiple people's devices rather than living in one browser.